 Turnover per year: 7000 billion (SEK)

 We are a public authority responsible to the Ministry of Finance.
 The Government appoints our board and our Director General.

 Our Swedish legal name is Riksgäldskontoret but we refer to ourselves as Riksgälden.
 In English, the Swedish National Debt Office.

 The Debt Office is governed by acts, ordinances and guidelines from the Riksdag (Swedish Parliament) and the Swedish Government.
 We also decide on our own policies and the guidelines governing our work.

 The overall objective of the Debt Office is to minimise the costs of central government financial management without taking excessive risks.
 Our work helps to ensure that taxpayers’ money is used as efficiently as possible and that the financial system remains stable.

 Our vision is to make the Debt Office a role model in Sweden as well as internationally.

 Deep knowledge in finance

 Our core competence is economics and financial economics with a focus on debt management, liquidity management, forecasts, financial stability and credit risk assessments.
-Our support functions are legal, back office, HR, IT, finance and communication.
+Our support functions are legal, back office, HR, IT, finance, support and communication.
 Risk and security management is also essential for the Debt Office.